19jinjinwu/soundscape2022spring/README.md

 |Air horn| Duplicate, Reverb, Paulstretch|
 |Stairs| Reverse (ascending only), tempo (increase, 2nd time only)|

-In addition to these effects, I used amplify, fade in/out, noise reduction, and the cut tool multiple times throughout the narrative to create a cohesive and smooth transition between audio clips.
-Many of the effects I had to research online, such as the graphic EQ and filter curve.
-They had specific settings in order to create a celluar or clearier/scratchier sound (respectively).
+In addition to these effects, I used amplify, fade in/out, noise reduction, and the cut tool multiple times to create a cohesive and smooth transition between audio clips.
+Many of the effects I researched online, such as the graphic EQ and filter curve.
+They required specific settings in order to create a celluar or clearier/scratchier sound (respectively).

 ![image](https://user-images.githubusercontent.com/71570477/152707227-c212418f-8332-4ba1-99ac-64a2501875ea.png)
 ![image](https://user-images.githubusercontent.com/71570477/152707196-17f5e408-327a-4c81-b706-ff62418fbf70.png)

 (Screenshots of work in progress for preview, draft, and final are included in the repo)

 I had a pretty clear idea of what I wanted to capture in my audio narrative, and I wanted it to be fairly accurate to my boyfriend's adventure (the dialogue when he is on the ship is nearly 100% true to the original story).
-In the draft, I added some spanish guitar because I felt like the story ended rather abruptly.
-My boyfriend enjoys listening to spanish music often, and I thought it would be appropriate to add it in the beginning as well to tie the narrative together.
+In the draft, I added some Spanish guitar tunes because the narrative ended rather abruptly.
+My boyfriend enjoys listening to Spanish music often, and I thought it would be appropriate to add it in the beginning as well to tie the narrative together.

 The feedback from my peers were really helpful because while my draft was complete dialogue-wise, it felt a bit disconnected.